Monklands House lay in a glen below Monkland’s Bridge in Airdrie.

 The house suffered a disastrous fire in 1700 which involved much rebuilding and alteration at roof level.
 Windows were enlarged and rooms divided to create an appearance much removed from the original.

-Worse was to follow; a further series of fires - 2 in the one month - sealed its fate and it was demolished in the late 1950s.
+Worse was to follow; a further series of fires – two in the one month – sealed its fate and it was demolished in the early 1980s.
 Today some of the woodlands remain alongside a burn but as for Monklands itself it lies below a modern housing development.